 Key Differences Between Medicare and Medicaid

-- A key difference between Medicare and Medicaid is that one is primarily age-based, and the other is income based benefiting people with limited financial resources, regardless of age.
+A key difference between Medicare and Medicaid is that one is mainly based on age, and the other is a welfare program for people of all ages with limited financial means.

-- You can apply for Medicaid at any time your situation warrants it, you do not have to wait for an open enrollment period.
-In most cases, people who qualify for Medicaid may be exempt from the individual penalty.
-See the eligibility criteria below.
-Whereas, when you apply for Medicare outside the open enrollment period you may be penalized.
+You can apply for Medicaid at any time.
+You do not have to wait for an open enrollment period.
+In most cases, people who qualify for it may be exempt from the individual penalty.
+There's more on that below.
+When you apply for Medicare outside the time to enroll, you may have a penalty.

-Medicare plans A and B do not include dental care like cleanings, fillings, tooth extractions, dentures, dental plates, or other dental devices, whereas Medicaid may cover preventative dental care for adults in some states, as well as treatment in others.
-This varies by state but can be a definite advantage over Medicare alone.
+Medicare parts A and B do not include dental care like cleanings, fillings, getting teeth pulled, dentures, dental plates, or other dental items.
+Medicaid may cover dental care for adults in some states as well as treatment in others.
+This varies by state but can be a big plus over Medicare alone.

-Vision Care like eye exams, optometry care or glasses may be covered by Medicaid in most states, whereas Medicare may include a basic vision test as part of Medicare Part B coverage in the “Welcome to Medicare” preventive visit or the yearly “Wellness” visit.
+Eye exams or glasses may be covered by Medicaid in most states.
+Medicare may include a basic vision test as part of Part B care in the first preventive visit or the yearly wellness visit.

-Sources of Help to Understand Medicare and Medicaid Options
+Sources to Help to Learn About Medicare and Medicaid Options

 State Health Insurance Assistance Programs (SHIP)

-State Health Insurance Assistance Programs (SHIP) provide free, in-depth, non-biased, information to help people understand their coverage and government program options which can help save money.
-You can find out if there is a local SHIP office near you, or get contact information from the SHIP website.
+State Health Insurance Assistance Programs (SHIP) provide free, in-depth, neutral advice to help you learn about what's covered and program options which can help save you money.
+You can find out if there is a local SHIP office near you.
+You can also check out the SHIP website to get updates.